-2. Student Evaluations - In accordance with Section 2.1.3(A)(1) of the Departmental RTP Policy, candidates for mini-review are strongly encouraged to submit all student evaluations, both quantitative and qualitative, from all sections of all courses they have taught; however, candidates for mini-review are only required to submit all quantitative and qualitative copies of student evaluations from a minimum of two sections of all non-supervision based courses taught each semester.
-In addition, candidates must submit a summary table of their student evaluations from all sections of all courses taught since initial appointment.
+a) New Probationary Faculty Prior to Initial Reappointment - In accordance with Section 2.1.3(A)(1) of the Departmental RTP Policy, candidates for mini-review are strongly encouraged to submit all student evaluations, both quantitative and qualitative, from all sections of all courses they have taught; however, candidates for mini-review are only required to submit all quantitative and qualitative copies of student evaluations from a minimum of two sections of all non-supervision based courses taught each semester.
+In addition, candidates must submit a summary table of their student evaluations from all sections of all courses for which SPOT was administered since initial appointment.
 Thus, this table is created in the year of initial appointment and is updated annually by adding the data from additional courses that are subsequently evaluated by students.
 The table should be presented using the following format: